TradeTrust/documentation/docs/topics/verifying-documents/document-integrity.md

 > More importantly, the document remains valid.

 The hash added into `privacy.obfuscatedData` is the one used when computing the [`targetHash`](#targethash).
-To verify that a document remained untouched, OpenAttestation computes the `targetHash` of the provided document and compare it to `signature.targetHash`.
+To verify that a document remained untouched, the function computes the `targetHash` of the provided document and compare it to `signature.targetHash`.
 There is one subtle difference during verification.
 All the hashes available in `privacy.obfuscatedData` are added to the list of computed hashes.
 So for verification the steps are as follows:

 1. List each properties' path from the `data` object and associate its value.
 1. For each properties' path, compute a hash using the properties' path and value.